BDC Hamburger Icon

 Open row

 Mergers and acquisitions (M&As) are becoming frequent, especially in the tech, media, transportation and healthcare sectors.
-It’s essential for entrepreneurs, business owners and C-suite executives to understand how to adapt to the changes through transparent communication and culture integration, all while keeping the brand’s reputation intact.
+It’s essential for entrepreneurs, business owners and C-suite executives to understand how to adapt to the changes through transparent communication and culture integration, all while protecting the brand’s reputation.

 How to internally announce mergers and acquisitions